 Discovery Days come next - and WOW.
 We've transformed the "day of learning."
 Our signature event is reimagined and expanded to multiple sessions and multiple tracks on multiple days.
 The details will follow.
 For now, remember: virtual events can really deliver!

-We have more opportunities than ever for involvement and personal impact.
 Volunteering within Impact Austin has never been easier.
 A new Volunteer Form on our website invites members to share skills and talents and/or indicate areas or committees that are of interest.
 Members will then be contacted to potentially pair up with appropriate opportunities.
-Some of us appreciate affiliation with a specific committee (shout out to Marketing and their Co-Chair Judi McCarthy, this year's Volunteer of the Year Award recipient!).
-Others might prefer to assist on an irregular basis, sharing a talent like event planning or photography, or occasionally lending a hand with Salesforce or PR.
-Still others might be unsure exactly how to be involved; they can submit the Volunteer Form and be contacted by a coordinator.
+Some members appreciate affiliation with a specific committee, while others might prefer to assist on an irregular basis, sharing a talent like event planning or photography, or occasionally lending a hand with Salesforce or PR.
+If you are unsure exactly how you want to be involved; submit the Volunteer Form and you'll be contacted by a coordinator to discuss your interests.
 You have multiple opportunities to be involved - even virtually - and to share your skill or even develop new talents.

 have trickled out since September.
 And they’re all beneficial – to members, to potential members, and to our nonprofit community.
 To sum up.....
 We actively and warmly recruit members all year.
 Member dues can now be paid in monthly installments or as one lump sum.
 Members have full privileges, including the right to vote on grants or serve on a GRC, when first payment is initiated.
 So join, renew, and invite a friend or colleague to consider membership.